grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/add-logs-metrics-traces-for-backend-plugins.md

 Be careful to not expose any sensitive information in label values (secrets, credentials, and so on).

-If a value originating from user input are bounded, that is when there are a fixed set of expected values, it's recommended to validate it is one of these values or else return an error.
+If a value originating from user input are bounded, that is when there are a fixed set of expected values, it's recommended to validate it's one of these values or else return an error.

 If a value originating from user input are unbounded, that is when the value could be anything, it's in general not recommended to use as a label because of high cardinality problems mentioned earlier.
 If still needed, the recommendation is to validate the max length/size of value and return an error or sanitize by just allowing a certain amount/fixed set of characters.

-### Automatic instrumentation by the SDK

-The SDK provides automatic collection and exposure of Go runtime metrics and process metrics to ease developer and operator experience.

 ### Collect and visualize metrics locally